 Students are expected to actively contribute to online, topic based discussions throughout the semester.

 Online meetings may be held out of hours to facilitate attendance.
-Online meetings are not compulsory and will be recorded where possible.
+Online meetings are not compulsory and will be recorded where possible or relevant.

 Required IT skills

 Access to the Internet and Canvas site are essential.

 This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Optional workshops may be offered during the semester.
 Students will have the opportunity to use the ultrasound laboratory simulation equipment and ultrasound machines.
 Students are responsible for any costs associated with travel and/or accommodation.

 Work placement, internships or practicums